AlyBadawy/Vexuf/README.md

 ## License

-This repository is licensed under the [Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License](./LICENSE).
-You may use, modify, and distribute the code for non-commercial purposes only.
-For commercial use, please contact the copyright holder for explicit permission.
+This repository is licensed under the [Apache License 2.0](./LICENSE).
+You may use, modify, and distribute the code under the terms of the license.
+This includes both non-commercial and commercial purposes, provided that you comply with the terms, including providing proper attribution to the original authors and including a copy of the license in any distributed software.

 ## Bug Reports and Feature Requests